Motorcycle Helmet Laws By State (May 2025)

 Motorcycle helmets reduce motorcycle deaths, and helmet laws play a role.
 When Texas repealed its universal helmet law, helmet use dropped 30%, while fatalities jumped by 21%.

 However, state helmet laws still vary in scope.
-Here is an overview of current state helmet laws.
+Here is an overview of current state helmet laws as of April 2025.

 Which States Can You Ride a Motorcycle Without a Helmet?